uniflow-kt/uniflow-kt/Documentation.md

 ### StateFlow: multiple state updates from one action

-When you need to publish several states from one action function, then you can't use one of the function above.
-Use the `stateFlow` action builder to let you publish states when needed, with `setState()` function:
+When you need to publish several states from one action function, you can't use one of the previous action builder.
+Use `stateFlow` to publish states when needed, with `setState` function:

 ```kotlin
 // push state updates